Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Numerical Results

-$\mathbf{Example~5.1.2}$: In this example, the large dense matrixes $\mathbf{A}\in R^{m\times n}$ are from the text datas.
-We use RCVI\_4class (29992$\times$9625), 20NewSHomeSort (61188$\times$18744) matrix to compare the results of numerical experiments by different algorithms.
-For these two distinct matrices, the exact solutions are set to be using the MATLAB function ones(n,1).
-The convergence tolerance $tol$ is chosen as $10^{-3}$.
-The sampling ratio are chosen as $\eta=0.1$, and $k_{max}=10,50,100$ respectively in Algorithm 4, the corresponding value of $N_{r}$, $N_{c}$ is also equal to $k_{max}$.
+$\mathbf{Example~4.2}$.
+In this example, the matrices are two large-dense matrices {\tt RCVI\_4class} (of size 29992$\times$9625) and {\tt 20NewSHomeSort} (of size 61188$\times$18744), which are text data \footnote{http://www.cad.zju.edu.cn/home/dengcai}.
+In this example, the ``exact" solution $\mathbf{x}^{\star}\in R^{n}$ is set to be $ones(n,1)$.
+We run the eight algorithms on the two large-dense matrices, and the convergence tolerance $tol$ is chosen as $10^{-3}$.
+The sampling ratio are chosen as $\eta=0.1$ in Algorithm 4, and we use $k_{max}=10,50,100$, respectively.
+Table 4.3 lists the numerical results.

-It is seen from Table 5.3 that the GRBK, BEM, RBK, RABK and REABK algorithms do not work for the 20NewSHomeSort matrix of size 61188$\times$18744.
-While Algorithm 4 outperforms GRBK, BEM, RBK, RABK and REABK in terms of iteration numbers and CPU time.
-Indeed, Algorithm 4 is about 2-3 times faster than GBK and about 10 times faster than RABK.
-We observe that the Alogrithm 4 vastly outperform other algorithm in terms of the computing times.
-We can see in the Table 5.3 that increasing $k_{max}$ apparently improves per iteration time, we observe that there is a best performance occurs for $k_{max}=100$ in our experiments.
-Consequently, Algorithm 4 is often superior to the others, and is more suitable to large-scale and dense problems.
+It is seen from Table 4.3 that the GRBK, BEM, RBK, RABK and REABK methods do not work for the 20NewSHomeSort matrix, which is of size 61188$\times$18744.
+Moreover, both Algorithm 3 and Algorithm 4 outperforms GBK in terms of CPU time.
+For the RCVI\_4class matrix, Algorithm 3 and Algorithm 4 are about 2--3 times faster than GBK, and are about 10 times faster than RABK.
+Interestingly, we ee in the Table 4.3 that a larger $k_{max}$ may improve the numerical performances of the proposed algorithms.
+Thus, the proposed randomized block Kaczmarz methods are more suitable to large-scale and dense linear systems.